bwaxse/metal/README.md

 # METAL Docker Workflow

 This repository provides a Dockerized workflow for running **METAL** meta-analysis using SAIGE-formatted GWAS results.
-It includes helper scripts in Python, a shell entrypoint, and a demo Jupyter notebook.
+It includes a demo Jupyter notebook.

 ## Repository Structure
 ```metal/